ipfs/specs/src/http-gateways/trustless-gateway.md

 For the purposes of this section, "LAN" refers to local area networks where peers communicate over trusted, high-bandwidth connections (e.g., within the same private network).
 "Non-LAN" refers to peers communicating over the public internet.

-In LAN environments, getting a TLS certificate setup with which to use HTTPS may be difficult, h2c may not be easily accessible across platforms/languages, and performance criteria are more controllable, which makes supporting HTTP/1.1 more manageable.
+In LAN environments, getting a TLS certificate setup with which to use HTTPS may be difficult, h2c (HTTP/2 over cleartext TCP, without TLS) may not be easily accessible across platforms/languages, and performance criteria are more controllable, which makes supporting HTTP/1.1 more manageable.

 :::